MIPS/ndk/docs/user/StandaloneToolchains.md

 export CXX=arm-linux-androideabi-g++  # or export CXX=clang++
 ```

-Note that if you omit the `-install-dir` option, the
+Note that if you omit the `--install-dir` option, the
-`make-standalone-toolchain.sh` shell script creates a tarball in
+`make-standalone-toolchain.sh` shell script creates a tarball at
-`tmp/ndk/<toolchain-name>.tar.bz2`.
-This tarball makes it easy to archive, as
+`/tmp/ndk/<toolchain-name>.tar.bz2`.
+This tarball makes it easy to archive or
-well as to redistribute the binaries.
+redistribute the binaries.

-This standalone toolchain provides an additional benefit, as well, in that it
-contains a working copy of a C++ STL library, with working exceptions and RTTI
-support.

 For more options and details, use `--help`.